JudeQuintana/terraform-main/README.md

 --=[ #StayUp ]=--
 ```
+## NEW Compiler Semantic Toolchain
+- Five semantic outputs that make the compiler's decisions inspectable, enabled via the `inspect` field on each IR module.
+  - **Reachability Matrix**: the algebra's per-pair verdict as structured data, showing permitted/denied and which precedence level decided it.
+  - **Diagnostics**: compiler warnings for policy states that are valid but likely unintentional.
+  - **Provenance**: debug symbols for emitted routes, tracing each route back to the source VPC pair and the policy primitive that authorized it.
+  - **Policy Diff**: incremental compilation preview, computing what changed in connectivity at the semantic level given a previous reachability matrix.
+  - **Equivalence**: proves two different policy declarations produce identical reachability, the network policy equivalent of "these two programs compute the same function."
+- See the [compiler semantic toolchain docs](https://github.com/JudeQuintana/terraform-modules/tree/main/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md) for the full interface.

 ## NEW Routing Policy Language
 - The topology compiler now includes a [routing policy language](https://github.com/JudeQuintana/terraform-main/tree/main/docs/routing-policy-language.md) that shapes VPC reachability at compile time through four primitives with fixed precedence: `deny > allow > segments > default`.
 - A single policy declaration controls both IPv4 and IPv6 route generation.
 The language is scope-invariant, the same evaluation works across Centralized Router (Regional IR), Full Mesh Trio (Global IR), and Super Router (Domain IR).